sohanzz/sohanzz/README.md

 </p>

 ### 🤵 About Me:
-- 🏦 With over 5 years of experience in App Development.
+- 🏦 With over 6 years of experience in Mobile App Development.
-- 🤓 I primarily work with Java and Kotlin
+- 🤓 I primarily work with Kotlin
 - 🌱 I love to tinker with new technologies
 - 🎮 I love traveling, which enriches my perspective and inspires my work